sighupio/fury-kubernetes-logging/katalog/cerebro/README.md

 # Cerebro

-Cerebro is an open source web admin tool for Elasticsearch API, you can perform common tasks on Elasticsearch cluster via Cerebro's web interface.
+Cerebro is an open-source web admin tool for Elasticsearch API, you can perform common tasks on ElasticSearch cluster via Cerebro's web interface.

 ## Requirements